petrickjerico/tp/docs/UserGuide.md

 **Notes about the command format:** (Binh)
 <br>

-- Words wrapped with angled brackets `<>` contain compulsory parameters or prefix-parameter pairs to be supplied by you.<br>
+- Words wrapped with angle brackets `<>` are compulsory parameters or prefix-parameter pairs to be supplied by you.<br>
   e.g. In `add <flset:setname>`, `flset:` is a prefix and `setname` is a parameter, which can be used as `add flset:Chemistry`.

-- Words wrapped with square brackets `[]` contain optional parameters or prefix-parameter pairs to be supplied by you.<br>
+- Words wrapped with square brackets `[]` are optional parameters or prefix-parameter pairs to be supplied by you.<br>
-  e.g. In `add task <T:title> [d:description]`, `d:` is a prefix with `description` as a parameter, and can be used as `add task T: CS2103T d: Post-lecture quiz` or as `add task T: CS2103T`.
+  e.g. In `add task <T:title> [d:description]`, `d:` is the prefix while `description` is the parameter.
+The command can be used as `add task T: CS2103T d: Post-lecture quiz` or as `add task T: CS2103T`.

 - Prefix-parameter pairs can be in any order.<br>
   e.g. If the command specifies `<flset:setindex> <q:question> <a:answer>`, `<a:answer> <q:question> <flset:setindex>` is also acceptable.